elementary-Inc/blog/README.md

 - Both loDPI and HiDPI images are loaded at the correct physical size

 Optimize images with the lowest JPG percent that looks good (i.e. manually in GIMP), and use something like [Image Optimizer](https://appcenter.elementary.io/com.github.gijsgoudzwaard.image-optimizer) for PNGs.

+Also consider JPGs instead of PNGs when the majority of the image is photographic or a gradient (i.e. not solid colors), as that will compress way better than a PNG.

 ## Running Locally